ulfbou/Zentient.Results/Docs/Zentient.Results/DESIGN_DECISIONS.md

     * **Control Flow Clarity:** Exceptions are designed for truly *exceptional* and *unrecoverable* events (e.g., out-of-memory, network cable unplugged).
 Using them for expected business outcomes (e.g., "user not found," "invalid input") blurs the line between control flow and error conditions, leading to less readable code and potential performance overhead.
     * **Method Signature Transparency:** `IResult<T>` in a method signature explicitly communicates that the method might fail and provides a structured way to handle that failure, unlike `void` or `T` methods that might implicitly throw exceptions.
     * **Composability:** `Result` types enable functional composition (e.g., `Map`, `Bind`) that is difficult and cumbersome to achieve with `try-catch` blocks.
 * **Note:** `Zentient.Results` does not replace exceptions entirely.
-It provides `Result.FromException` and `Result<T>.FromException` to encapsulate exceptions as `ErrorInfo` when they occur, allowing them to be propagated within the result flow if necessary, without forcing `try-catch` blocks everywhere.
+It provides `Result.FromException` and `Result<T>.FromException` to encapsulate exceptions as `ErrorInfo`, automatically passing the `Exception` object as `data` for richer context.
+This allows exceptions to be propagated within the result flow if necessary, without forcing `try-catch` blocks everywhere.

 ### 3.4.
 Functional Composition (`Map`, `Bind`, `OnSuccess`, `OnFailure`, `Match`, `Then`, `Tap`)